signalfx/integrations/lib-node/README.md

 ### <a name="license"></a>LICENSE

-This plugin is released under the Apache 2.0 license.
+This library is released under the Apache 2.0 license.
 See [LICENSE](https://github.com/signalfx/signalfx-nodejs/blob/master/LICENSE) for more details.